plhw/hf-oauth2-client/README.md

 # PLHW Api Client

-PLHW API Client provides means to authenticate clients against with OAuth2 server and issue authorized requests to our api endpoints.
+PLHW API Client provides means to authenticate clients against our OAuth2 server and issue authorized requests to our api endpoints.

 ## Installation